Sercan Esen

 December 5, 2022

 The zero incident goal is not just a number or a target to be reached but rather a mindset and a commitment to continuously improving safety in the workplace.
-It requires a proactive approach, where we identify and address potential hazards before they can cause harm.
+Zero incident mindset requires a proactive approach, where we identify and address potential hazards before they can cause harm.

 We must be willing to learn from our mistakes and failures and use them as opportunities to improve the safety performance of the organizations.
 By continuously evaluating and refining our safety processes and procedures, we can move closer to the zero accident goal.